0xHEXNUMBERS/PartySim/README.md

 ### go get

-To download the core for a particular game, use `go get github.com/0xhexnumbers/partysim/[game abbr]`.
-For example: to download the core for Mario Party 1, use `go get github.com/0xhexnumbers/partysim/mp1`.
+To download the core for all games, use `go get github.com/0xhexnumbers/partysim@v0.0.1`.

 ## Control Flow